pglen/bluepoint/README.md

-                             README
+#                             README

- This directory contains the bluepoint encryption algorithm and test suite The hs_crypt() family of functions are a block encryption loop for looping over buffers in a consistent manner.
+ This directory contains the bluepoint algorithm and test suite.

+The hs_crypt() family of functions are a block encryption loop for looping over buffers in a consistent manner.